YOU54F/cypress-plugins/README.md

 You can optionally set one or more of the following env vars, to utilise a different slack webhook, dependent on the status of your build or test run.

-`SLACK_WEBHOOK_ERROR_URL` - For failing CI runs
+- `SLACK_WEBHOOK_ERROR_URL` - For failing CI runs
-`SLACK_WEBHOOK_FAILED_URL`  - For failing test runs
+- `SLACK_WEBHOOK_FAILED_URL` - For failing test runs
-`SLACK_WEBHOOK_PASSED_URL` - For passing test runs
+- `SLACK_WEBHOOK_PASSED_URL` - For passing test runs

-Any of the 4 env vars above with accept a comma seperated list of webhooks, if you wish to post your slack message to multiple webhooks.
+Any of the 4 env vars above with accept a comma seperated list of webhooks, if you wish to post your slack message to multiple webhooks (one webhook per channel in slack).

+eg. `export SLACK_WEBHOOK_URL=your1stWebhookUrlHere,your2ndWebhookUrlHere`

 ## Execution